seongho-shain/andong/README.md

 This program utilizes the **OpenAI API** to perform its core functions.

 ### Assistants
+**For exact details, please refer to the files in the assistantInfo folder.**
 Three distinct assistants were developed and used in the creation of this program:

 1. **imageToLatex**